ppone/docs/accounting/intacct.md

    [![Intacct Integration Settings](../img/intacct-integration-settings.png)](../img/intacct-integration-settings.png)

-2. Enter in the item account label from your G/L on Intacct.
+2. Select the item account from your G/L on Intacct.
 This is the default account where new line items are mapped.

-3. Enter in the undeposited funds account label from your G/L on Intacct.
+3. Select the undeposited funds account label from your G/L on Intacct.
 This is where payments received through Invoiced will be mapped.

 4. You can optionally enter in a location ID and/or department ID if you are operating a multi-entity Intacct company.